Pmtague/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What are the required parts of class components?
+- [ ] What are the required parts of class components? extension of React.Component, setting up of state, and rendering of JSX

 - [ ] Name at least three lifecycle methods?
+componentDidMount, componentWillMount, componentDidUpdate, render

 - [ ] Why are forms used so often in web applications and software?
+They allow users to communicate important information or otherwise interact with the application.

 - [ ] What advantages are there by using a forms library like Formik?
+Form libraries make it easier to set up forms and manage state, which is something that we will probably see a ton of.

 - [ ] Why do we write tests for our apps?
+So that we can use just the right amount of code to produce what we want the user to see and do on the screen.

 ## Project Set Up